fairandsmart/right-consent/api-doc/docs/03-guides/105-manage-tos-mobile-app-guide.md

 ### Fair&Smart Docker Environment

 Please make sure to have a running configured stack with all the components needed to run a local instance of Right Consents.
-The tutorial can be found [**here**](https://google.com) WOW LINK TO TUTO HERE
+The tutorial can be found [**here**](../getting-started/quick-start-guide)

 ### Keycloak